zulip/zulip/docs/production/upgrade-or-modify.md

     service memcached restart
     ```

-5. Same as for Xenial to Bionic.
+5. Same as for Bionic to Focal.

 ### Upgrading from Debian Stretch to Debian Buster